-Support Policies
+Support & Lifecycle Policies

 In this document

-See also Requirements and Compatibility in the reference documentation.
+Also, see Requirements and Compatibility in the reference documentation.

 Disclaimers

-• We may change policies without notice.
+• We reserve the right to change policies without notice.

 Versioning and Backward Compatibility Policies